epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 <iframe src="{{ '/assets/average_revenue_periods.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

-### Was the budget of the movies affected by the 2007-2008 Gorldwide Financial Crisis?
+### Was the budget of the movies affected by the 2007-2008 Worldwide Financial Crisis?
 Next, we turn our focus to the budgets of movies in the same three periods: before, during, and after the 2007-2008 Global Financial Crisis.
 This time, we're curious to see if the crisis had any impact on how much was spent on making movies.

 Our initial plot shows something interesting: movie budgets seem to be slightly higher after the crisis.
 However, the overlapping confidence intervals suggest that these changes might not be significant, so we run an ANOVA test, just like we did for the revenues.